Longchen Nyingthig: Content

 Sam van Schaik has translated some of the Dzogchen texts from the Longchen Nyingthig in "Approaching the Great Perfection" (2004).
 Tony Duff has also translated key texts such as "The Excellent Path to Omniscience" and "Sound of Dakini Laughter."

 According to Dzigar Kongtrul Rinpoche, the Vidyadhara Jigme Lingpa founded the great Longchen Nyingtik lineage based on a series of mind treasures he discovered in visions.
 The teachings and practices of the Longchen Nyingtik are the swiftest path to enlightenment.
 One of its main sadhanas, The Gathering of Vidyadharas (Rigdzen Dupa), holds for this supreme accomplishment to happen.

 Lineage

-Tradition holds that the first human master of the Longchen Nyingthig lineage was Prahevajra.
+The teaching descended from the Dharmakaya Buddha, from Kuntu Zangpo and Kuntu Zangmo known as Samantabhadra and Samantabhadri who formed a Sattva.
+The Sattva was passed to the Samboghakaya Buddha Dorje Sempa known as Vajrasattva.
+The Dzogchen teachings reached Guru Padmasambhava, who arrived in the mid-8th century to Tibet and converted much of the populace to Vajrayana Buddhism.
+The first human master of the Longchen Nyingthig lineage was Prahevajra known as Garab Dorje.

-The teaching was originally discovered as a terma, a revealed teaching given to the 18th century Nyingma teacher Kunkhyen Jigme Lingpa.
-The teaching is allegedly descended from the Dharmakaya Buddha Kuntu Zangpo (Skt.
-Samantabhadra), passed to the Samboghakaya Buddha Dorje Sempa (Skt.
-Vajrasattva), and then through a series of other teachers until it reached Guru Padmasambhava, who arrived in the mid-8th century to Tibet and converted much of the populace to Buddhism.
+The entire cycle of teachings was discovered as terma, revealed treasures of the 18th century Nyingma teacher Kunkhyen Jigme Lingpa.